FOCUS faces probation for alcohol-related incidents last fall - The Tufts Daily

 “With students, sometimes it could be [that if] you violate this status, you could be expelled [or] suspended,” he said.
 “With a group, it doesn’t happen that often.”

-According to Golia, many FOCUS leaders themselves participated in the program as first-years, contributing to what he characterized as difficulties defining FOCUS leadership roles, as well as the leadership roles of some other pre-orientation program leaders.
+According to Golia, many FOCUS leaders themselves participated in the program as first-years, contributing to what he characterized as difficulties defining FOCUS leadership roles as well as the leadership roles of some other pre-orientation program leaders.

 “What is it to be a leader?
 That’s the other question, and I think a lot of students struggle with that,” he said. “[Students] want to just be a part of FOCUS.
 They want to continue to be in FOCUS, or TWO, or SQUAD.”